-Letters of Intent are due Oct 26, 2023 at 4PM EST via Proposal Central (http://proposalcentral.com/).
+Letters of Intent are due December 6, 2023 at 4PM EST via Proposal Central (http://proposalcentral.com/).

-The Applicant should carefully craft the information requested in the LOI as this information will be automatically populated into the Full Application, if approved.
-The Applicant will be notified by an automated email from Proposal Central stating whether or not the Application has been approved to proceed to the Full Application phase
+The Applicant should carefully craft the information requested in the LOI as this information is automatically populated into the Full Application.
+If the LOI is approved, the Applicant will be notified by an automated email from Proposal Central stating that he/she may proceed to the Full Application phase.